 The umbrella cap is flat and sticky when young, matte/velvet to the touch and dark red on the edges, with distinct gills.
 The flesh is white, thick and solid, and often eaten by insects.
 Fresh honggu are rare and expensive, and it’s impossible to cultivate them— dried honggu are often exchanged as gifts.

 Eating notes: Firm and chewable, like white chicken meat.
-The taste is a little spicy and minerally.
-Not much distinguishable flavor.
+The taste is a little spicy and mineral-like.
 TCM practitioners soak the dried honggu and cook it into a soup with yam, ribs, ginger, and cooking wine as a “beauty soup,” or with local chicken in stews.

 5) Qingtoujun, “green head mushroom” 青头菌